mabarbour/FoodWebs/Ch5_e_manip.md

 Chapter 5
 ---------

-The code below illustrates how increasing the half-saturation density (Ro) of the Rozenburg-MacArthur consumer-resource model alters the stability of the system.
+The code below illustrates how increasing the predator efficiency of the Rozenburg-MacArthur consumer-resource model alters the stability of the system.

 ```